OWASP/wstg/document/2-Introduction/README.md

 With so many techniques and approaches to testing the security of web applications, it can be difficult to understand which techniques to use or when to use them.
 Experience shows that there is no right or wrong answer to the question of exactly which techniques should be used to build a testing framework.
 In fact, all techniques should be used to test all the areas that need to be tested.

 Although it is clear that there is no single technique that can be performed to effectively cover all security testing and ensure that all issues have been addressed, many companies adopt only one approach.
 The single approach used has historically been penetration testing.
 Penetration testing, while useful, cannot effectively address many of the issues that need to be tested.
-It is simply “too little too late” in the SDLC.
+It is simply "too little too late" in the SDLC.

 The correct approach is a balanced approach that includes several techniques, from manual reviews to technical testing, to CI/CD integrated testing.
 A balanced approach should cover testing in all phases of the SDLC.
 This approach leverages the most appropriate techniques available, depending on the current SDLC phase.